-Consultant salaries is a topic many readers are dying to learn more about.
+Consultant salaries are a topic many readers are dying to learn more about.

-I’ve gathered the data from my own experience, consulting colleagues, and public sources.
+We’ve gathered the data from our own experiences, consulting colleagues, and public sources.
 They won’t be 100% accurate but should be pretty close.

-One resource I’ve found valuable is the Consulting forums at WallStreetOasis.
+One resource we’ve found valuable is the Consulting forums at WallStreetOasis.

 First year out of undergraduate: